 - Yoga will also prevent various kinds of diseases

-- Yoga promotes mental self-healing process
+- Yoga promotes a mental self-healing process

 - Yoga boosts immunity and metabolism